Elizabeth Falk, PTA, OPTA, NASM-PES

 When selecting, athletes should also look for a range of attachments to target different muscle groups a wide percussion range (especially if amplitude isn’t the highest), and a reputable brand with solid warranty coverage (take a look at Ekrin with its lifetime warranty!).
 We will discuss that in details just below.

-TIP Are you a runner athlete?
-If so, check out our post about best massage guns for runners.
+TIP Are you a running athlete?
+If so, here you will find our dedicated recommendations for massage guns for runners.

 Ekrin B37s Quads Massager